Director, Division of Neurotoxicology

 John Talpos, Ph.D.

-In 2000, Dr. John Talpos graduated from Kalamazoo College in Michigan with a bachelor’s degree in psychology and biology and then subsequently attended the University of Cambridge in the United Kingdom.
-He earned a Master of Philosophy degree in 2002 working with Dr. Trevor Robbins on the role of serotonin (5-HT) in impulsivity.
-After completing his MPhil, he took a research position at Pfizer in Kalamazoo, Michigan where he performed various behavioral experiments in support of drug-development projects.
-In 2003, Dr. Talpos returned to Cambridge to work on a project developing novel, touchscreen-based, translational models of human cognition for the drug-discovery process.
-In 2007, he graduated from the University of Cambridge with a Ph.D. from the Department of Experimental Psychology and took a position as a post-doctoral fellow at Eli Lilly in the United Kingdom.
-In 2009, Dr. Talpos moved to Janssen Research and Development in Belgium where he established a translational cognition lab to evaluate novel treatments for schizophrenia and Alzheimer’s disease.
+Dr. John Talpos graduated from Kalamazoo College in Michigan with a bachelor’s degree in psychology and biology and before attending the University of Cambridge in the United Kingdom.
+He earned a Master of Philosophy degree while working with Dr. Trevor Robbins on the role of serotonin (5-HT) in impulsivity.
+Dr. Talpos then took a research position at Pfizer in Kalamazoo, Michigan where he performed various behavioral experiments in support of drug-development projects.
+He then returned to Cambridge to work on a project developing novel, touchscreen-based, translational models of human cognition for the drug-discovery process.
+He graduated from the University of Cambridge with a Ph.D. from the Department of Experimental Psychology and took a position as a post-doctoral fellow at Eli Lilly in the United Kingdom.
+Dr. Talpos moved to Janssen Research and Development in Belgium where he established a translational cognition lab to evaluate novel treatments for schizophrenia and Alzheimer’s disease.
 While at Janssen, his primary responsibilities were to screen compounds for pro-cognitive effects and provide support and expertise for drug-hunting teams.
-He also managed several drug targets in the “hit to lead” stage.
-Externally, Dr. Talpos played an active role in the Cognitive Neuroscience Approaches to the Treatment of Impaired Cognition in Schizophrenia initiative, serving as co-leader for the working memory and perception sections.
+He also managed several drug targets to the “hit to lead” stage.
+Externally, Dr. Talpos played an active role in the Cognitive Neuroscience Approaches to the Treatment of Impaired Cognition in Schizophrenia (CNTRICS) initiative, serving as co-leader for the working memory and perception sections.
 He has also been involved in several large, public-private consortiums (Innovative Medicines Initiative projects) sponsored by the European Union designed to address bottle necks in the drug-discovery process for schizophrenia, autism, and Alzheimer’s disease.
-In 2016, Dr. Talpos joined NCTR where he now manages the multi-species Complex Brain Function lab.
-His current research focus is on the long-term consequences of perinatal anesthesia exposure.
+In 2016, Dr. Talpos joined FDA’s National Center for Toxicological Research (NCTR) and took over the multi-species Complex Brain Function lab.
+In 2018, Dr. Talpos became the de facto head of the NCTR nonhuman primate program and has been Deputy Director of the Division of Neurotoxicology since 2020.
+Dr. Talpos is also a member of the SmartTots executive committee, a public-private partnership between the FDA and the International Anesthesia Research Society, dedicated to the goal of ensuring safe surgery for infants and children.

 Throughout Dr. Talpos’s career, his primary research interest has always been translational models of human cognition, with a special interest in working memory, executive function, visual perception, and the hippocampus.
-The goal of his research has typically been to understand the mechanisms behind cognitive disruption, in an attempt to treat these impairments.
-Until 2016, Dr. Talpos focused on cognitive disruption in central nervous system (CNS) disorders, such as schizophrenia, Alzheimer’s disease, and autism.
-While he still retains a strong interest in those CNS disorders, since joining NCTR his research focus has switched to studying cognitive dysfunctions triggered by neurotoxic insults.
-At the moment, the majority of his efforts are focused on evaluating the effects of perinatal anesthesia on neurodegeneration and cognition.
+The goal of his research is to discover the mechanisms of cognitive disruption in order to correct these impairments.
+Before joining NCTR, Dr. Talpos focused on cognitive disruption in central nervous system (CNS) disorders, such as schizophrenia, Alzheimer’s disease, and autism.
+While he still retains a strong interest in CNS disorders, since joining NCTR his research focus has switched to studying cognitive dysfunctions triggered by neurotoxic insults.
+Currently, his research focuses on the developmental toxicity associated with exposures to anesthesia or analgesia.
+Dr. Talpos collaborates with many members of the division to incorporate diverse methods into his research, including molecular imaging approaches and MRI.
+Dr. Talpos also has several active collaborations with FDA’s Center for Drug Evaluation and Research designed to assess the potential neurotoxicity of anesthesia and analgesia.

 Professional Societies/National and International Groups